Agent-based vs. agentless discovery: which is best for your business?

 3. What are the benefits of agentless discovery tools?

-Agentless discovery tools are easy to deploy, quick to scale, and don’t consume device resources.
+Agentless discovery tools are easy to deploy, quick to scale, and do not consume device resources.
 They are ideal for remote work environments or when IT teams want fast visibility without installing software.

 4. Can I use both agent-based and agentless discovery together?